 The policy change is part of the UK’s post-Brexit immigration overhaul.
 Under new immigration rules currently being debated in parliament, from January 1st 2021 EEA and Swiss citizens (except for Irish nationals) will need a visa to work, study or join family members in the UK.
 They will also have to pay a surcharge to access the public healthcare system.

-The government intends to exempt from the visa requirement EEA and Swiss citizens taking short trips to the UK for tourism, study or business, the paper says.
-But they will need a passport nevertheless.
+The government intends to exempt from the visa requirement EEA and Swiss citizens taking short trips to the UK for tourism, study or business.
+But they will need a passport nevertheless, the paper says.

 EEA and Swiss travellers with biometric passports will also continue to have access to e-passport gates on arrival.
 However, “this will be kept under review,” the document continues.